English Department Internship Program

 Unlike the fall/spring program, applying for Rhet 495 in the summer or winter is a separate process from applying for the actual internship position.
 You need to apply to the English Department for Rhet 495 AND apply to various internship programs to obtain your placement.
 Whereas potential fall and spring interns apply to Rhet 495 before they have a placement, Winter and summer session interns apply to Rhet 495 after they have secured a placement.

 That said, remember that the program director is a resource for you during the search process.
-It is absolutely fine early on to just stop to chat with Prof. Gelineau and explore your options — perhaps bring along a resume and cover letter for suggestions before you actually begin applying to companies for internships.
+It is absolutely fine early on to just stop to chat with Heather and explore your options — perhaps bring along a resume and cover letter for suggestions before you actually begin applying to companies for internships.

-Once you actually have been accepted to an internship, to apply for Rhet 495 in the summer or winter so as to receive University credit through the English Department for your internship activity, fill out the Rhet 495 application and arrange to meet with Prof. Gelineau, or contact her by email with your application attached.
+Once you actually have been accepted to an internship, to apply for Rhet 495 in the summer or winter so as to receive University credit through the English Department for your internship activity, fill out the Rhet 495 application and arrange to meet with Heather, or contact her by email with your application attached.

 21. What's the deadline for applying?